yousuowei123/learngit/README.md

-Git is version control system
-Git is free software
 Git is a distributed version control system.
+Git is free software distributed under th GPL.